 Managing money as a couple can be tough.
 Use these apps to make it easier.

 Co-managing money with your significant other can be one of the most stressful parts of a relationship.
 You may want to take a budget-friendly vacation while your partner wants to splurge.
-Or maybe you want to go out for dinner, but your partner wants to live on beans and rice so you can pay off some debt.
-Let’s face it: Disagreeing on these sorts of issues can lead to a lot of unrest.
+Or maybe you want to go out for dinner, but your partner wants to live on rice and beans so you can pay off some debt.
+Let’s face it: Disagreeing on these types of issues can lead to a lot of unrest.

-Perhaps it should come as no surprise that fighting about money is the top predictor of a doomed relationship.
+It should probably come as no surprise that fighting about money is the top predictor of a doomed relationship.
 Studies have found that the frequency and intensity of money fights are directly correlated with higher divorce rates, so getting on the same page about your finances is critical for a happy, healthy relationship.

 Luckily, technology can help the two of you manage your finances in harmony.
 Here are some of the best apps to improve financial responsibility so that you decrease the fights — and maybe even increase the romance, too.